ashutoshmjain/gita/src/thought.md

 ## 0.1
  ----

-With written word, not only did we get on-demand access to immutable information, the storage capacity too got a massive boost.
+With written word, not only did we get on-demand access to immutable information, the storage capacity too got a boost.
 Library of Alexandria, in early days of transcription circa  3rd century BC, presumably had 70,000 to 700,000 Papyrus rolls.
 A conversion into a modern textbook size should end up to say 200,000 books - a lot, given they were all handwritten and carefully transported to Alexandria.
 It is said that `Ptolmey` wanted to create an ocean of written words - a vast information store.
 Storage leads to perpetuity !

-Computers inoculated our information store with third booster - spoken and written being the first two formats that triggered exponential storage.
+Computers inoculated our information store with third booster - spoken and written being the first two formats.
 The entire library of Alexandria may fit on a single thumb size SD card today.
 It is estimated there are over 130 million books in digital form.
 Internet is still in its infancy, somewhat like the old library was to the "Papyrus" world.
 As of 2021, there were over 1.83 billion websites.
 The amount of data stored on the internet is estimated to be in the zettabyte range.
 One Zettabyte -> billion Terabytes.

 > Add to it the offline storage we have in our cell phones and computers.
 Assuming a standard textbook is ~5 Mb of data, a Terabyte of storage - a normal laptop these days - may accommodate 200,000 books -> You and I carry a library of Alexandria in our backpacks !

 The strange thing is this pace is only increasing just like the ever expanding physical universe !
 As of now we are doubling the internet as well as offline storage in our gizmos, every two years.
-In nutshell, we are now at a point that no human may ever read all the books in print,  much less the content stored on internet -> Hence the rise of the tools such as search engines or  large language models.
+In nutshell, we are now at a point that no human may ever read all the books in print,  much less the content stored on internet -> Hence the rise of large language models that may infer the meaning of words.
 In essence a new paradigm of digital conscious experience [^digitalExperience] is already here - just the way written word led to an exponentially vast conscious experience verses our speech only ancestors.
+From "vast", I mean spatial dimensions that include time.
+For example - spoken word is limited to a small space around me - I can experience the things in my home without having to walk into another room.
+With written word I can imagine events across the globe that might have happened ten years in the past.

-> Abstraction of actions into narratives (written or digital) meant we could experience situations where we were not physically present.
-The purpose of abstraction is always to expand further into space and time to enhance the conscious experience.
+> Abstraction of actions into narratives meant we could experience situations without physical presence.
+The purpose of abstraction is always to expand the conscious experience further into space and time.
+Written word, however, has friction - there is only so much I may read, and the experience demands imagination.
+Digital experience is geared towards reducing the friction.

-In hindsight, the idea of "text" was profound.
-It was a quantum jump in progression of consciousness.
-It enabled us send information to the future ->  an attempt to conquer time, just the way a "wheel" was an attempt to cover physical space.
-Oddly enough no other species adopted either wheel or text !
-Even the mammals such as whales or elephants who arguably have bigger brains than us.

-With wheel and text, humans morphed themselves into a single organization - a group larger than any other species -  while all other species stuck to their individual existence alone or in ephemeral groups mostly on vocal signals.
-Wheel and text were not only the means to establish order in this super sized group - they were necessary elements to establish a value exchange protocol - accessible and acceptable to all humans.
+In hindsight, the idea of text was profound.
+With text, humans morphed themselves into a single organization across space and time - a group larger than any other species -  while all other species stuck to their individual existence alone - or in smaller ephemeral groups mostly based on vocal signals.
+Text was not only the means to establish order in this super sized group - it was necessary to establish a value exchange protocol - accessible and acceptable to all humans.
 An equitable value exchange mechanism lets evolution of larger happy groups.

+Oddly enough no other species adopted text !
+Even the mammals such as whales or elephants who arguably have bigger brains than us - why ?

 ## 0.2